 Efficiently Managed Operations

-Following Elektro’s privatization, Enron has improved performance and, in recognition of its service and efficiency, Elektro has been named the best overall electric distribution company in Brazil for two years in a row by Eletricidade Moderna.
-The efficiency measures implemented by Enron:
+Following Elektro’s privatization, ESA improved performance.
+In recognition of its service and efficiency, Elektro has been named the best overall electric distribution company in Brazil for two years in a row by Eletricidade Moderna.
+The efficiency measures implemented by ESA include:

-include:improving employee productivity to 700 customers per employee (among the highest in Latin America);
+improving employee productivity to 700 customers per employee (among the highest in Latin America);

 maintaining technical and non-technical distribution losses at extremely low levels (6% in 1999);